Ranada/printf_demo/README.md

 - Compile automatically using the makefile using `make` or manually `gcc -Wall -Wextra -Werror *.c -o run_test`

 ## How to test
-- Use the `test_cases.c` file included with this project or add your own c file with test functions
+- Use the `test_cases.c` file included with this project.
+Or add your C file with test functions and include `#include "printf_demo.h"` at the top.
 - Run the program `./run_test`